-Heartland Bank's term accounts offer a fixed rate of return (except for Heartland Flexi Rate Term Deposit for which the interest rate may change throughout the term) for a fixed term where interest is paid to you, or added to the balance, (usually monthly, quarterly, six-monthly, annually or at maturity).
+Heartland Bank's Term Deposits offer a fixed rate of return for a fixed term where interest is paid to you, or added to the balance (usually monthly, quarterly, six-monthly, annually or at maturity).
 For a copy of Heartland Bank's Disclosure Statement and Term Deposits Investment Statement click here.

 - How secure are the investments?

 - All Deposits are direct unsecured unsubordinated debt obligations of Heartland Bank ranking equally with all other deposits issued by Heartland Bank.
 For a copy of our current Disclosure Statement, Term Deposits Investment Statement or Savings Optimiser Accounts Investment Statement, click here or call us on 0800 85 20 20 and we’ll send you a copy of the requested document(s).

 - What interest rates do you pay?

 - The rates vary according to the investment product, the amount invested, the term of the investment and the interest payment frequency.
 For our current rates, click here.
 Rates subject to change.

 No entry charges, administration or management charges, expenses or overhead charges, GST, transfer charges, alteration charges, or any other charges are payable in respect of an investment in Deposits, except:

 Fees are payable to Heartland Bank for international transfers, same day cleared payments and passing on charges incurred on behalf of an investor and if the investment is withdrawn before maturity.